 When should I consult a doctor?

-In adults, some of the signs and symptoms of dehydration include:
+In adults, signs and symptoms include:

 Speak to your pharmacist for additional information about gastroenteritis and the ways to prevent and treat it.